Dipper-Labs/go-sdk/README.md

 after you init dipclient, it include follow clients which you can use:

-- `liteClient`: lcd client for dippernetwork
+- `lcdClient`: lcd client for dippernetwork
 - `rpcClient`: query dippernetwork info by rpc
 - `txClient`: send transaction on dippernetwork